-We have placed the chain at the mid of the rib because most of the mold designers like it as it facilitates fitting of insert during bench work.
+We have placed the chain at the mid of the rib because most of the mold designers prefere this practice as it facilitates fitting of insert during bench work.
 It can be placed anywhere along the width of rib according to the choice of designer by changing the offset value.